- Search The Registry

 From Charleston, S.C., Theodora Roosevelt Boyd was the daughter of James and Jeannette Boyd.
 She was educated in the public schools of Newton, Mass., and by 1923, she had been afforded an opportunity few Blacks would be able to partake in, and she seized it with fervor and great determination.
 It was only three years after women had won the right to vote, the jazz age was catching on, and the Harlem Renaissance was producing a growing number of talented Black writers, poets, and musicians.
 That was when the young Boyd would enter Radcliffe, blazing an indelible trail.

 Despite some of the advances made by women and Blacks, it was still 1923, and their plights, in general, were ignored.
-She was faced with social taboos, racism, sexism, and the biased views of other African Americans, yet she remained focused and driven.
+She faced social taboos, racism, sexism, and the biased views of other African Americans, yet she remained focused and driven.
 Majoring in Romance Languages, Boyd excelled academically and listed the Spanish club as one of her extracurricular activities.

 When 68-year-old Theodora stepped down from her role as Chair in 1974, she stayed on board as a part-time professor until 1976.
 Theodora Boyd never married or had any children, and by 1977, her health had deteriorated.
 She moved back to her family's home in South Carolina and was cared for by relatives until she died on December 26th, 1977.